balenaltd/handbook/Travel-&-Expenses-101.md

 ## Do I have travel insurance?

-All Resin Inc employees (US)  are covered by travel insurance.
+All Resin, Inc. employees (US) are covered by travel insurance.
 You can check out the blue card here.
 In case of an emergency the first thing you need to do is get in touch with the Operations Team.

 ## How do I submit my expense report and when will it get reimbursed?